 Livable Streets discussions of Street Code

 What is Street Code?
-(Thanks for use of your graphic)

 Code de la rue – Belgium (Use Translate here as needed)